huynguy-db/arcion-docs/content/docs/sources/source-setup/Db2/Db2_native_luw.md

     retry-wait-duration-ms: 1000
     ```

-    Notice the property called `node`.
-It represents the name of the Db2 node you're connecting to.
+    Notice the `node` property.
+It represents the name of the Db2 node you are connecting to.
 It can go anywhere in the root of the file.
 The default node name is the Db2 user’s name.

 2. Set the value of `cdc-log-storage` to `READ_LOG` in the connection configuration file.
-This tells Replicant that you want to use the native db2ReadLog as the CDC log reader:
+This instructs Replicant to use the native db2ReadLog as the CDC log reader:

     ```yaml
     cdc-log-config:
         cdc-log-storage: READ_LOG
     ```

 ## V. Set up Extractor Configuration